bachmeil/tiddlyd/README.md

 # Overview

 [TiddlyWiki](https://tiddlywiki.com/) is a single-file web app that can be used as a wiki, journal, and numerous other things.
-The magic of TiddlyWiki in its early days happened when you used it on Firefox.
-You'd load a single html file in your browser and then save your updates inside the file itself.
-At some point, for security reasons, Mozilla removed that functionality.
+The magic of TiddlyWiki in its early days was when you'd load it as a single html file in Firefox and it would save your updates automatically while you work.
+At some point, for security reasons, Firefox removed the ability to automagically save updates.
 The present state of the TiddlyWiki getting started page is a smorgasbord of options, all of which require at least a modest level of technical knowledge, and none of which have a save process that results in an updated html file and nothing more.

 That's where this project comes in.
 I set out to create an option in D that: